netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

 1. Click on the **Notification** tab
 1. You will be presented with a table of the configured notification methods for the space.
 You will be able to:
    1. **Add a new** notification method configuration.
-      - Choose the service from the available list of Community or Business options (if your plan allows it)
+      - Choose the service from the list of the available ones, you'll may see a list of unavailable options if your plan doesn't allow some of them (you will see on the card the plan level that allows a specific service)
-      - Depending on the service different inputs will be present, please note that there are mandatory and optional inputs
       - You can optionally provide a name for the configuration so you can easily refer to what it
       - Define filtering criteria.
 To which Rooms will this apply?
 What notifications I want to receive?
 (All Alerts and unreachable, All Alerts, Critical only)
+      - Depending on the service different inputs will be present, please note that there are mandatory and optional inputs
+         - If you doubts on how to configure the service you can find a link at the top of the modal that takes you to the specific documentation page to help you
    1. **Edit an existing** notification method configuration.
 Personal level ones can't be edited here, see [Manage user notification settings](#manage-user-notification-settings).
 You will be able to change:
-      - Service specific inputs
       - The name provided for it
       - Filtering criteria
+      - Service specific inputs
    1. **Enable/Disable** a given notification method configuration.
       - Use the toggle to enable or disable the notification method configuration
    1. **Delete an existing** notification method configuartion.
 Netdata provided ones can't be deleted, e.g. Email